Act of Settlement 1662: Act of Settlement 1662

 A further complication arose as the buyers of confiscated land in 1652–59 were third parties who expected that their purchases for cash were legal and were protected by privity of contract.
 This act was passed on 30 May 1662.

-Also in 1662 the Irish version of the Tenures Abolition Act 1660 was enacted, that formally ended Feudalism in Ireland.
+Also in 1662 the Irish version of the Tenures Abolition Act 1660 (12 Cha.
+2. c.
+24) was enacted, that formally ended Feudalism in Ireland.